DanielSujayV/Fountain-of-Learning/README.md

 # Fountain-of-Learning
-Educational website for students to learn technical skills in their respective departments
+Educational website for students to learn technical skills in their respective domains